D.C. Un-United: Amazon's Second HQ Pits City Vs. Its Suburbs

 And, if Amazon chose D.C., its 50,000 jobs would inevitably draw workers from the entire region — while the overall regional economy would benefit from the prestige.
 Plus, Amazon's bidding instructions to cities state: "We encourage states, provinces and metro areas to coordinate with relevant jurisdictions to submit one (1) [request for proposal] for your [metropolitan statistical area]."

-But the nation's capital is a little different than other metropolitan areas with big suburbs.
+But the nation's capital is a little different from other metropolitan areas with big suburbs.
 Washington suburbs belong to different jurisdictions, and sometimes to different states.
 That means different taxpayers and different mayors and governors who want to bring home their own bacon.

 "You have to see that you can't confront the challenge alone," Hoskins says.
 "You have to see you've got to confront it together. ...
 It's not an easy [conclusion] to come to."

-Early on, a regional group of 300 elected officials from the area — called the Metropolitan Washington Council of Governments — broached the idea of the entire region pooling together on one unified bid.
+Early in the process, a regional group of 300 elected officials from the area, called the Metropolitan Washington Council of Governments, broached the idea of the entire region pooling together on one unified bid.
 But Amazon gave them a tight deadline — just six weeks.
 And the regional divides ran deep.
 The effort proved short-lived.

-Hoskins says it takes a major breakthrough — something like tackling the regional subway system — to convince separate municipalities to spend their taxpayer money on a joint mission that benefits other jurisdictions.
+Hoskins says it takes a major breakthrough — something like tackling the regional subway system — to persuade separate municipalities to spend their taxpayer money on a joint mission that benefits other jurisdictions.
 It took Washington, Maryland and Virginia more than 40 years to agree on dedicated funding for the regional Metro.

 The fourth bid and regional love